top of page

 Whether you were raising a family, dealing with a medical issue, or struggling to find a suitable job you might say:

 “After trying hard, I have come to realize that I need to be more realistic about the job market.
 I have worked hard to keep my skills sharp and I believe my experience will translate very well into this role.
-There will be a distinct advantage that I can bring, which a less experienced individual may not carry.
+There will be a distinct advantage that I can bring, that a less experienced individual may not carry.
 I am surely setting up the company and myself for success.
 So I think, taking on a role at this level will be the best way for me to get started.”

 Express Your Interest